w3f/polkadot-deployer/README.md

 ## Remote deployments

-To perform a remote deployment of polkador to a public cloud provider we will follow the same general path.
+To perform a remote deployment of polkadot to a public cloud provider we will follow the same general path.
 The process differs with each public infrastructure provider.
 Currently we support GCP, AWS, Azure and Digital Ocean.
 To successfuly deploy polkadot these infastructure providers you will first need to setup a cloudflare account and a GCP account.
 Cloudflare is used to provide a domain name for your deployment and the GCP for maintaining the state of your deployment.
 Then you will need to provide the spesific attrubutes required for your deployment in each of the supported providers.
 The required steps are as follows:

 * A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).